 The 80 Meter Buffer Module is to be installed as far as possible from the Franklin VFO/Product Detector Module components, especially the VFO Module's L1.
-Shield the 80 Meter Buffer Module if possible to reduce LO Leakage and potential for tunable hum.
+Shield this 80 Meter Buffer Module if possible to reduce LO Leakage and potential for tunable hum.
+Also, space the inductors in this module away from the Speaker Amp output.
+Audio feedback can result from close coupling.
 See Appendix A, Design Discussion.

-F. Franklin VFO/Product Detector Module and Parts List.
+2.6.
+Franklin VFO/Product Detector Module and Parts List.
+See discussion in 3.6.